graasp/graasp-apps/docs/guide.md

 ## Introduction

 When an app is added as a resource, it is linked to an item.
-Therefore, two added apps will corredpond to two different items, which leads them to have different item ids, and different app data.
+Therefore, two added apps will correspond to two different items, which leads them to have different item ids, and different app data.

 ## App Authentication